 Apply for the Home Owner Grant

-A disruption to postal services could happen as soon as September 26.
-Time limits still apply so you may want to apply using an option that doesn’t require mail services.
+During a postal disruption, time limits still apply so you may want to apply using an option that doesn’t require mail services.

 If you qualify for the home owner grant, you must apply each year to receive it.
 You must apply every year because the previous year’s information may be out of date if your residential circumstance has changed.
 This may affect your qualifications for the grant.

 Submit your application to the office that sent your property tax notice.

 A home owner grant application is included with your property tax notice.
 If you don’t have your tax notice, contact your municipality or the province if you live in a rural area, apply online, or use the Home Owner Grant Application (FIN 78) (PDF).

 Only one qualifying owner can claim a grant for a property each year.